emee-dev/apicize/app/src-tauri/help/workspace/defaults.md

 ## Workbook Defaults :icon[defaults]

+### Parameters

-This is pane to set default parameters when testing your Request or Group.
+This pane is to set default parameters when testing Requests and Groups.
 When a Request or Group defines a value (including "Off") it will override these defaults.
 These parameters include:

 * [**Scenario**](help:scenarios): Name/value pairs injected in place of `{{handlebars}}` text